JarvisKent/yuyanping/source/_posts/pat-advanced-1015.md

 categories: [算法]
 toc: false
 ---
 A reversible prime in any number system is a prime whose "reverse" in that number system is also a prime.
-For example in the decimal system 73 is a reversible prime because its reverse 37 is also a prime.
+For example in the decimal system 73 is a reversible prime bec<!--more-->ause its reverse 37 is also a prime.

 Now given any two positive integers N (< 105) and D (1 < D <= 10), you are supposed to tell if N is a reversible prime with radix D.